EkeminiAugustine/Introduction-to-GitHub-/README.md

 2. In the **Branch** menu, choose the branch that contains your commits.

-3. Above the list of files click on **pull request**.
+3. Above the list of files click on **pull request** as shown below.

 4. Use the base branch dropdown menu to select the branch you'd like to merge your changes into, then use the compare branch drop-down menu to choose the topic branch you made your changes in.

-5. Type a title and description for your pull request.
+5. Type a title and description for your pull request as shown below

 6. To create a pull request that is ready for review, click **create pull request**.
-To create a draft pull request, use the drop-down and select "create pull request" and then pick **draft pull request**.
+To create a draft pull request, use the drop-down and select **create pull request** and then pick **draft pull request** as shown below

 7. After your pull request has been reviewed, it can be merged into the repository.